CTET Exam Pattern 2025: Exam Expected to be Held in August

 • Reporting Time: 7:30 AM (Shift 1), 12:30 PM (Shift 2); arrive 120 minutes early.

-• Bring a printed admit card and valid photo ID; entry is denied without them.
+• Please bring a printed admit card and a valid photo ID; entry is denied without them.

-• Follow instructions given before the exam for smooth conduct.
+• Follow the instructions given before the exam for smooth conduct.

 • Seating is pre-assigned; sitting elsewhere may lead to disqualification.